Parachute Research Group

 The Parachute Research Group (PRG) works on expanding and improving the already available recovery systems, while coming up with new concepts.
 PRG is currently working on different projects, such as Stratos IV, PIP and project Aether.

-Engineering Department: Justin Bourgois, Thomas Britting, Pedro Angelo Vaz de Carvalho, Igor Amore Lima da Costa, Nathaniel Dahl, Ramanathan Gurumoorthy, Thijs Gritter, Bram Koops, Francesca van Marion, Esmée Menting, Mark Rozemeijer, Matteo Serman, Elrawy Soliman, Noah Suard.
+Engineering Department: Justin Bourgois, Thomas Britting, Pedro Angelo Vaz de Carvalho, Igor Amore Lima da Costa, Nathaniel Dahl, Ramanathan Gurumoorthy, Thijs Gritter, Bram Koops, Francesca van Marion, Esmée Menting, Shashruth Reddy, Mark Rozemeijer, Badhrinarayanan Sambath, Matteo Serman, Elrawy Soliman.

 Goals and Milestones 2018-2019

 For 2018, multiple test series in the wind tunnel of the TU Delft are planned.
 These tests will be used to gather valuable data on the performance of parachutes.
 Additionally, the previously designed subsystems are being improved, these are the mortar system and the explosive bolt.
 The improvements focus on minimizing the weight while maintaining the current performance.
 PRG has several internal projects that are aimed at expanding the knowledge of inflatable aerodynamic decelerators and several projects PRG supports where the gained knowledge is applied.